rodhk001/Portfolio/README.md

 By Kiana Gonzalez-Rodholm

 ## About
-A recent graduate of Bellevue University's Data Science Graduate progam, I am eager to show you what I have leanred and what I am capable of.
+A recent graduate of Bellevue University's Data Science Graduate progam, I am eager to show you what I have learned and what I am capable of.
 Here you will find a collection of some of my favorite data science projects.

 ## Projects
 1. Video Game EDA